ijpatter1/javascript-course-projects/README.md

 # javascript-course-projects
- Repository for projects completed during the javascript course
+ Repository for projects completed during The Tech Academy JavaScript course.

+## Projects of note are: